 Those of you that have never experienced Antique Alley might appreciate some local information that hopefully will make your treasure hunt more enjoyable and safe.
 If possible, plan to spend the entire weekend with us!
 One day just doesn't allow enough time to experience this unique event!
 Local bed & breakfasts, hotels and RV parks fill up quickly, so you'll want to make your arrangements early.
 Click on the Accommodations link for more information.
 Grandview, Sand Flat and Maypearl are small towns with no hotels.
-Alvarado, Hillsboro, Waxahachie and Cleburne offer plenty of convenient lodging choices.
+Alvarado, Hillsboro, and Cleburne offer plenty of convenient lodging choices.

 The Antique Alley shopping trail is very scenic and even breathtaking in places.

-FM 916 is a road with sharp curves, twists and tricky turns that can prove to be very distracting for those unfamiliar with the route.
+FM 916 has no shoulder, is a road with sharp curves, twists and tricky turns that can prove to be very distracting for those unfamiliar with the route.
 FM 4 is commuter connection and heavily traveled.
 Highway 81 is an old country highway that runs parallel to I-35W.
 Traffic is naturally heavy during the Antique Alley event.
 Please respect the speed limit signs and drive safely.
 FM 916 changes names at the Ellis county line to FM 66 just before Maypearl.

 Extreme caution is recommended while driving the shopping route.